romangrubic/weather-app-openweather/README.md

 * Social icons

-  - In the footer are three social icons with links, one leading to my GitHub page, one for my LinkedIN profile (both of them open in a new tab because of
+  - In the footer are three social icons with links, one leading to my GitHub page, one for my LinkedIn profile (both of them open in a new tab because of
   `target="_blank"` attribute) and last one opens a contact modal from which user can contact me.

 * Contact modal

   - When user click on contact icon, it opens a new modal.
 User has to input all the requested information in order for e-mail to be sent.
-When the e-mail has been successfully sent, the text in the submit button will go from red outline color and `submit` to blue background color with `Message sent!
-Closing....` text and modal will close itself after 2seconds using `setTimeout` function.
+When the e-mail has been submitted, the text in the submit button will go from red background color and `Submit` to yellow background color with `Submitting...` text and then if it was successfuly sent (status=200), it will go green background color and `E-mail submitted!
+Closing...` and modal will close itself after 2seconds using `setTimeout` function.
+  If it was unsuccessful (status=404), it will turn gray background color with `Failed to submit.
+Refresh page` text.

 [Back to top](#summary)

 ### Future Features
-  - I would like to add graph showing user specific weather data for future days(eg. Temperature fluctuation over 7days).
+  - I would like to add graph showing weather data for different options (temperature, humidity, wind speed etc.) throughout next seven days using D3.js or similar.

-  - I would like to add an option to include name of the country because they are a lot of cities that have same name and it can be a nuisance.

 [Back to top](#summary)